LipConqueror/golips_art_engine/README.md

   - layers/your_layers_for_generating
 ```

+Examples of `conf` and `layers` folders you can find in this project

+After making sure that the config file and layer files have been configured, go into the folder and run `golips_art_engine_XXX`

 ### Code

 Please make sure to install the official environment of the go language. (>= go 1.16)